PACCAR Inc (PCAR) is ready for next Episode as it posted an annual sales of 28,820 M - News Daemon

 PACCAR Inc (NASDAQ: PCAR) Trading Performance Indicators

-PACCAR Inc (PCAR) is currently performing well based on its current performance indicators.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.39.
-Likewise, its price to free cash flow for the trailing twelve months is 91.17.
+Here are PACCAR Inc’s current performance indicators.
+According to the last quarter’s results, the stock had a price to sales ratio for the trailing twelve months stands at 1.39.
+Likewise, its price to free cash flow for the trailing twelve months is 91.32.

 Technical Analysis of PACCAR Inc (PCAR)